blthayer/disquip-bot/README.rst

 Later on in `Configuration`_, you'll need the full file system path to ``ffmpeg.exe`` in the ``bin`` directory.

-Configure Python Virtual Environment and Install Disquip Bot
+Configure Python Virtual Environment and Install DisQuip Bot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you've installed Python, we'll be configuring what's known as a virtual environment to install Python dependencies as well as the Disquip Bot.
+After you've installed Python, we'll be configuring what's known as a virtual environment to install Python dependencies as well as the DisQuip Bot.
 Here are directions for Windows (similar on Mac/Linux):

 1. Start a Command Prompt (shortcut: ``Win + R`` keys, type ``cmd``, hit ``Enter`` key).